The Trucking Industry in October 2024: What You Should Know

 A Note About Christmas Tree Season

-How October Impacts Open-Deck Freight
+How Open-Deck Freight Changes in October

 Now that it’s officially fall, the days get shorter and the temperatures start to cool, especially in the northern parts of the country.

-Further up north, October is significantly colder than in previous months.
-While there usually aren’t major snow events this month, frost is a realistic possibility.
-If your freight may be sensitive to frost, consider using a dry van or Conestoga trailer for greater protection.
+If the freight you normally ship open-deck may be sensitive to frost, consider using a dry van or Conestoga trailer for greater protection.

 Step-Deck-Trailer-Construction-Machinery